Eastern Cuba Cuba Travel Guide

 Most Cuban Guesthouses accept cash payments in Cuban pesos (CUP) or sometimes Euros/USD.
 Confirm currency before arrival.

 Many Casas present excellent value with good amenities, sometimes comprising a rooftop terrace or ocean view.
-Hotel An Island of the madeira archipelago (near the airport, with a pool) or Hotel Gaviota El Castillo (set on a hilltop with panoramic views) are mid-range hotel options.
+Hotel An Island of the madeira archipelago (near the airport, with access to a pool) or Hotel Gaviota El Castillo (set on a hilltop with panoramic views) are mid-range hotel options.

 Casas Particulares are excellent for solo travelers.
-They present a safe and welcoming environment, chances for meet area families and other travelers, and local knowledge and assistance.
+They present a safe and welcoming environment, chances for meet area families and other travelers, and local expertise and assistance.
 Hosts often connect solo travelers with guides or other guests for tours.

 Always confirm specific amenities like air conditioning, heated water, and private bathrooms when booking, as standards vary.